lufei0724/fpp-in-scala/README.md

+# FunSet
-# Week2 solution of Functional Programming Principles in Scala
+Week2 solution of Functional Programming Principles in Scala